 In addition to the specified courses from the Department of Economics and Business, the student must complete eighteen courses in other departments.
-This requirement differs slightly from the liberal arts core described on pages 52-54.
+This requirement differs slightly from the liberal arts core described on pages 53-56.
 It must include one core course each in history, philosophy, and religion and theology, plus an additional course from these departments or Interdisciplinary W10, Christian Perspectives on Learning; a course in the natural sciences; a course in political science, psychology, or sociology; a course in English or American literature; a course in the fine arts or foreign culture and another course in the fine arts or literature (if a student has not completed a foreign language through the second year college level, one of the courses in the fine arts and literature must be a foreign culture course); English 100, Communication 100 or 240, and a quarter course in basic physical education for each year in residence.
 A model program for the Bachelor of Science in Accountancy is:

-First year COURSES

-English 100 1

-History 101 or 102 1

-Mathematics 143-132 or alternative mathematics cognate 2

-First year COURSES

-Philosophy 153 1

-Psychology, sociology or political science core 1

-Religion and theology core 1

-Fine arts core 1

-Interim elective 1

-Physical education 1-4

-Second year Business 203, 204, 260 Economics 221, 222 Physical education Communication 100 or 240 Computer science Literature core Natural science core Interim elective COURSES 3 2 1-4 1-2 1 1 1 1 1

-Third year COURSES

-Business 301, 302, 305, 306, 315 5

-Economics 323, 324, 325, or 326 1

-Foreign culture core 1

-History, philosophy, or religion and theology core 1
+First year English 100 History 101 or 102 Mathematics 143-132 or alternative mathematics cognate Philosophy 153 Psychology, sociology or political science core Religion and theology core Fine arts core Interim elective Physical education COURSES 1 2 1 1 1 1 1 1 1 1-4 Second year Business 203, 204, 260 Economics 221, 222 Physical education Communication 100 or 240 Computer science Literature core Natural science core Interim elective COURSES 3 2 1-4 1-2 1 1 1 1 1 Third year Business 301, 302, 305, 306, 315 Economics 323, 324, 325, or 326 Foreign culture core History, philosophy, or religion and theology core Interim elective Physical education COURSES 5 1 1 1 1 1 1-4 Fourth year Business 310, 311, 370 Business 380, 350 Economics 331-339, or a second course from 323-326 Electives (may include 319 for CPA candidates) Physical education COURSES 3 2 1 3 1-4

-Interim elective 1

-Physical education 1-4

-Fourth year COURSES

-Business 310, 311, 370 3

-Business 380, 350 2

-Economics 331-339, or a second course from 323-326 1

-Electives (may include 319 for CPA candidates) 3

-Physical education 1-4

-\Note: A minimum of eighteen course units must be taken in departments other than Economics and Business.
+Note: A minimum of eighteen course units must be taken in departments other than Economics and Business.